JPachecoZ/Landify/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Credentials

+To authenticate use these credentials:

+    email: javier@mail.com
+    password: 123456
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.